Permafrost/Tundra/README.md

 // returns the absolute value of the given decimal tundra.decimal:absolute($decimal);

+// returns the average value of the given list of decimals
+//
+// refer to <http://docs.oracle.com/javase/6/docs/api/java/math/RoundingMode.html> for details on
+// each rounding algorithm; if not specified, the default rounding algorithm used is HALF_UP tundra.decimal:average($decimals[], $precision, $rounding);

 // adds the given decimals, returning the result optionally rounded to the given precision (number of
 // decimal places) using the given rounding algorithm
 //